Mynki — AI Systems Architecture & Decision Intelligence

 • orchestration

-The system operates as a continuous loop, allowing adaptive behavior during use rather than after analysis.
+The system operates as a continuous feedback loop, allowing adaptive behavior during use rather than after delayed analysis.

 Case Studies & Work

-• PRYSM — Real-time physiological and performance intelligence system
+• PRYSM™ — real-time physiological and performance intelligence system

-• IMPRINTS — On-body sensing interface for biomechanical data capture
+• IMPRINTS™ — on-body sensing interface for biomechanical data capture

-• GUMI — Operating system coordinating real-time system behavior
+• GUMI™ — orchestration operating system coordinating real-time behavior

-• Ford Model E Work — AI-enhanced content and communication systems
+• Ford Model E Work — AI-enhanced communication and operational content systems

 Each case study demonstrates a different aspect of system architecture, from sensing and intelligence to orchestration and response.